jycd25/knowledge-assistant/README.md

 ka serve                                   # in another terminal
 ```

-Release: `cd web && npm run build`, then `./scripts/build-launcher.sh` to produce the wheel and
+Build for local use: `cd web && npm run build`, then `./scripts/build-launcher.sh` to produce
-stage it in `launcher/`, then `cd launcher && npm publish`.
+the wheel and stage it in `launcher/` for the Node launcher.

 ## License